 Most school districts respect the right of parents to choose not to file a NOI, but some will push the matter, leading to conflicts and negative relationships.

 Connecticut law does not require a person to take the initiative to show public school officials that the child is receiving equivalent instruction.
 However, the parent could instead be required to show that the child is receiving equivalent instruction in defense of a court proceeding in which the sufficiency of the instruction is being challenged.
 Of course, the mere fact that a child is not enrolled in public school should not be construed by public school officials as indicating that the child is not receiving equivalent instruction in the studies taught in the public school.

 One of the reasons most often cited by parents for choosing to not file a NOI is that the form provides a line to schedule a portfolio review at the end of the school year.
-It is up to the school to schedule a portfolio review but parents may decline to attend.
-Parents who choose to attend are occasionally met with overly zealous school officials asking intrusive questions or attempting to intimidate them.
-However, this can be avoided by becoming well informed regarding the limited purpose and scope of the portfolio review, which is outlined in the Guidelines and on the Tips on Conducting a Portfolio Review web page, and being prepared to re-direct the meeting.
-Parents may also decline to participate in the portfolio review, even if they have filed a NOI, as the entire procedure is voluntary.
-If a parent is requested to attend and declines, we recommend the school be notified in writing, return receipt requested.
-Alternatively you may indicate on the NOI that you decline to attend in the space provided for a portfolio review date.
+It is up to the local school administration to schedule a portfolio review but parents may still decline to attend.
+Parents who do choose to attend are occasionally met with overly zealous school officials asking intrusive questions or attempting to intimidate them.
+However, this can be mitigated by becoming well informed regarding the limited purpose and scope of the portfolio review and being prepared to re-direct the meeting.
+If a parent is requested to attend a review and declines, we recommend the school be notified in writing, return receipt requested.